UlrikeScherer/Fish-Tracking-Visualization/README.md

 Example of use: python3 main.py trajectory -fid 0
 ```
-## File Structure
-The variable *path_csv_local* in [fishproviz/config.env](fishproviz/config.env) is the root of the project and the place where all generated data is stored.
-In addition to the front an back directory where all the tracking data is stored you will find the following directories after the corresponding program executes.
-- visualizations/trajectory (pdf)
-- visualizations/feeding (pdf)
-- visualizations/plots (single plots)
-- config_data - where we store feeding times, area coordinates, calibration, etc.
-- results

 ## 1. Trajectory Visualization PDFs

-[fishproviz/config.env](fishproviz/config.env) contains the paths to the trajectory
+The file [fishproviz/config.env](fishproviz/config.env) contains the paths to the trajectory
 data.
 One can configure these to point to the correct location of the
 data.
 Reading the data directly from the server `loopbio_data` results
 in long running times.
 It is recommended to use a external hard drive.